WHOP (AM): History

+WHOP and WHOP-FM were under the same ownership by The Lackey Family until 1999, when it was sold to its current owner, the Lexington-based Forcht Group of Kentucky.

-Recent developments
+Recent developments (2010–present)

-Sometime in the early 2010s, WHOP had launched low-powered FM translator W237BV to simulcast the station’s AM signal onto 95.3 megahertz.
+Sometime in the early 2010s, WHOP had launched low-powered FM translator W237BV to simulcast the station's AM signal onto 95.3 megahertz.
+In 2023, in addition to relocating its analog FM simulcast to new translator W257EV at 99.3 on the FM dial, the station also began simulcasting on a newly relaunched HD3 subchannel of WHOP-FM.

+On January 8, 2020, to mark the station's 80th anniversary, a dozen historic broadcast audio clips from the past were made available for listening on the station's website.
+They were also rebroadcast over its FM sister station on that day.

 Programming

 As a news-talk-information format radio station, WHOP's programming content includes local newscasts, and public affairs programs.
 Syndicated radio programs on WHOP include The Rush Limbaugh Show, The Dave Ramsey Show, Coast to Coast AM, and America in the Morning.
 Hourly national news updates are provided by CBS News Radio.
 WHOP also provides programming from Premiere Radio Networks.

+The station is also the long-time radio home of the annual Hopkinsville Rotary Club Radio Auction, which has been broadcast on the station since 1951.

 Sports programming

 Sports programming on WHOP-AM includes regionally syndicated sports packages of live coverage of games, including: